JVerwolf/vector_clocks/README.md

 The following diagram shows 3 processes, as indicated by horizontal grey lines.
 When a processes interacts with another (by passing information), this communication forms a causal linkage.
-This causal linkage is indicated on the following diagram by the diagonal lines drawn between the processes.
+These causal linkages are indicated on the following diagram by the diagonal lines drawn between processes.

 ![Alt text](Diagram.png)